Baeldung/sql-tutorials/admin setup - export DBs/README.md

 Run the MySQL Liquibase command to create the tables from the YML schema into the 'university' database.

-Then, run the mysqldump utility to create a DB dump from the university database.
+Then, follow the instructions in generate-mysql-dump.sh to create a DB dump from the university database.

 # PostgreSQL

-Liquibase works with postgres out of the box.
+Liquibase works with Postgres out of the box.

+Download and install PostgreSQL: https://www.postgresql.org/download/ and the pgAdmin management tool: https://www.pgadmin.org/download/
+Connect to the pgAdmin tool and create a new database called 'university'.

+Then, follow the instructions in generate-postgres-dump.sh to create a DB dump from the university database.

 # Oracle DB